NBJIN/Mason-Dev/README.md

 navigational bar and is again responsive across desktop, tablet and mobile.

 Main Body -
-This section informs the vistor they are on the contact success with a message to say their equiry has been received.
+This section informs the vistor they are on the contact success page with a message to say their equiry has been received.